News & Trending Travel News

 Accessibility: Open for lodging, dining, and events

-Tours: Day tours ($17 to $24) and night tours ($25 to $28)
+Tours: Day tours ($20 to $30) and night tours ($30)

 The Stanley Hotel is a sprawling complex of buildings nestled into the Rocky Mountains of Colorado.
-It’s likely most famous for its appearance in “The Shining” with Jack Nicholson, but the hotel already had a history with ghost sightings and strange happenings in hallways and rooms.
+It’s likely most famous for its appearance in “The Shining” with Jack Nicholson, but the hotel already had a history of ghost sightings and strange happenings in hallways and rooms.

 Villisca Axe Murder House